Skip to content

 Audit Trail

-For agent work, this is what lets an audit surface answer: “what changed, who authorized it, which run did it, and what state was it based on?”
+For agent work this is what answers, after the fact: what changed, who authorized it, which run did it, and whether a human was in the loop.

 Persistence